Does My Child (or do I) Have an Eating Disorder? Signs Not to Ignore

 No regular compensatory behaviors

-BED is the most common eating disorder and affects people of all body sizes.
+BED is one of the most common eating disorders and affects people of all body sizes [6,7].

 4. ARFID (Avoidant/Restrictive Food Intake Disorder)

-ARFID is not driven by body image concerns.
-Instead, it may involve:
+Avoidant/Restrictive Food Intake Disorder, or ARFID, is not driven by body image concerns.
+Instead, it may involve [1,8]:

 Extreme picky eating